yeshg/lanyon/_posts/Deep-Learning-Specialization/2-Improving-Deep-Neural-Networks/2017-02-24-Optimization-Algorithms.md

 ### Momentum Update
 Using a physics based approach, we can skip an intermediate step in vanilla gradient descent.

-In th emomentum update, the loss is interpreted as the height of a hilly terrain.
+In the momentum update, the loss is interpreted as the height of a hilly terrain.
 With this height, the current position of the weights has a certain potential energe $U = mgh$ (where g is the gravitational constant).
 The random initialization of weights will be equivalent to starting at some position with zero initial velocity.

-Then, the downward force experienced by a particle at this location is $F = -\deltaU$
+Then, the downward force experienced by a particle at this location is $F = - \nabla U$

 ```
 # Momentum update